digitalabs/Fieldbook/README.md

 -----------
   1. Deploy the code after the build.
   2. Or run via command line:
-    a.
-Configure and modify the settings.xml for the spring and set the profiles
+  * Configure and modify the settings.xml for the spring and set the profiles
     b.
 In the pipeline/config, you should have a specific profile for the user, with the correct DB settings and properties.
     c.
 Go to the Fieldbook folder
     d.
 Make sure to edit the conf/settings.xml under the installation of maven (mvn -version to see the installation directory of maven)